 In February 2015 the government signed a nuclear cooperation agreement with India.
 It is concerned with capacity building and training in peaceful application of nuclear energy, especially the use of radioisotopes, nuclear safety, radioactive waste management, radiation safety and nuclear security.
 In April 2015 it signed a nuclear cooperation agreement with Pakistan.

-Bangladesh produced 44 billion kWh gross in 2011 from some 6.1 GWe of plant, giving per capita consumption of 280 kWh/yr.
-In 2011, 40.3 TWh of electricity was from natural gas.
-Electricity demand is rising rapidly, with peak demand 7.5 GWe, and the government aims to increase capacity to at least 7 GWe by 2014, meanwhile importing some 250 MWe from India.
-New small coal-fired plants are envisaged for 2 GWe of that, and 3 GWe by 2016.
-However, about half the population remains without electricity, and the other half experience frequent power cuts.
+Bangladesh produced 49 TWh gross in 2012, split almost equally between public and private sectors, and giving per capita consumption of 320 kWh/yr.
+Some 42 TWh of electricity was from natural gas.
+Electricity demand is rising rapidly.
+However, over 30% of the population remains without electricity, and the other half experience frequent power cuts.
 Some 5.0% of government expenditure is being allocated to 'power and energy'.

 Building a nuclear power plant in the west of the country was proposed in 1961.
 Since then a number of feasibility reports have affirmed the technical and economic feasibility.
 The Rooppur site in Pabna district about 200 km north of Dhaka was selected in 1963 and land was acquired.